Guest blog by Vicky Ware,

 If you’re not in the mood for a pilgrimage, you can buy Dead Sea salt to use in your food or to dissolve in your bath water.
 Research has shown that bathing in Dead Sea salts improves skin condition, moisturising, smoothing and reducing inflammation in skin and reducing dry and itchy skin in people with allergic reactions 11.
 This is thought to be due to the high magnesium content of these salts.
 Like Epsom salts, Dead Sea salts are high in magnesium but not so high they’re dangerous to eat, if food grade.
 This makes food grade Dead Sea salts a great way to add salt to your food without too much sodium while upping your magnesium intake 11.
 Please note that Lucy Bee Dead Sea Salts are NOT food grade.

 Dead Sea salt is also antimicrobial, which might partly explain why some people find it improves the condition of their skin 12.

 One thing to look out for is whether your Dead Sea salt is actually from the Dead Sea or Dead Sea Mud.
 The salt from the mud has different levels of minerals 12.

 As a way to lower your sodium intake and up your intake of other trace minerals using Himalayan and Dead Sea salt is a good way to get your salts.

 Epsom salts shouldn’t be eaten but are great for upping your intake of magnesium when dissolved in bath water.
-While no specific research has been done to show that Himalayan and Dead Sea salts are better for health than consuming table salt, research has shown that diets too high in sodium chloride can result in high blood pressure which may increase chances of developing cardiovascular disease.
+While no specific research has been done to show that Himalayan and food grade Dead Sea salts are better for health than consuming table salt, research has shown that diets too high in sodium chloride can result in high blood pressure which may increase chances of developing cardiovascular disease.

 Vicky has a degree in Biological Sciences with a focus on biochemistry and immunology and is currently studying for a MSc in Drug Discovery and Protein Biotechnology.
 She is also an endurance athlete.